 As you drive around with your caravan in tow, it will be exposed to the harsh Australian elements, including the sun, rain, road debris, bumpy terrain and more.
 Over time, these can wreak havoc on the exterior of your caravan.
 If possible, have your caravan protected with an application such as Paintseal Gen 3 ceramic coating.

 Fortunately, most minor damage, like dents and scratches, can be easily repaired without you having to replace the panels.
 Small scratches and dents that may look unpleasant but do not compromise the integrity of your van aren’t an urgent fix.
 However, if the damaged panels or fabric could jeopardise the safety of your caravan, it’s important to get it fixed promptly.

 For larger external dents and scratches, book a caravan service online and have a specialised team inspect the van to ensure its road safe.
 For rips and tears in the fabric of your caravan, speak to a local fabric repair workshop who will match your caravans colour scheme and fabric type.

-Especially during the hot Australian summer months, air conditioning is essential for your caravan, so it can be a major issue when it isn’t working properly (your family is sure to remind you throughout the trip).
+Especially during the hot Australian summer months, air conditioning is essential for your caravan, so it can be a major issue when it isn’t blowing cold air (your family is sure to remind you throughout the trip).

 If you’re lucky, the problem may be as simple as changing out a dirty air filter, which you can likely do on your own.
 Your air-con unit may also have run out of refrigerant, another simple repair.
 So head to your local caravan accessories store to stock up before your holiday.